hepsycode/S2G-MAS-SR-for-ASE-Conf/README.md

 ## How to Use (Jupyter Notebook Workflow)

-1. Install requirements listed in the `requirements.txt` file.
+1. Install requirements listed in the `00 - S2G-MAS-SR/requirements.txt` file.

-2. (Optional) If running in a virtual environment, activate it.

-3. Configure API keys and environment variables:
+2. Configure API keys and environment variables:
    Edit the config files in:

     ```
     00 - S2G-MAS-SR/config/
     ```

-4. Launch Jupyter Lab or Jupyter Notebook from the project root:
+3. Launch Jupyter Lab or Jupyter Notebook from the project root:

     ```bash
     jupyter lab